Accessibility statement

 What we're doing to improve accessibility

-We have committed to updating at least all A level issues by the end of January 2025.
+We have committed to updating at least all A and AA level issues by the end of August 2025.

 We'll update this page when issues are fixed, when we expect them to be fixed or when new problems are identified.